kennycason/kakyll/README.md

 ## Template Engine

-Currently the only supported template engine is Handlebars, but there will be more to come.
+Currently the only supported template engine is `Handlebars`, but there will be more to come.

-Soon Kakyll will also support
+Planned to support:
 - Groovy Simple Template Engine
 - Rythm
 - Thymeleaf